 US State Dinosaurs

-We’re biased, but we think that every state should have its own official dinosaur.
-The fact that barely a dozen US states currently have one makes us sad, and technically, some of these are actually just state fossils that also happen to be dinosaurs.
+The fact that barely a dozen US states currently have a state dinosaur makes us sad, and technically, some of these are actually just state fossils that also happen to be dinosaurs.

 Also, why has no state claimed the T-rex or the pterodactyl yet?
 Get it together, America!
-State dinosaurs are way cooler than official state birds or fish, and we’re pretty sure any third-grader having to learn this information would agree.
+State dinosaurs are way more interesting than official state birds or fish, and we’re pretty sure any third-grader having to learn this information would agree!

 The Appalachian Mountains vs Appalachia

 When you hear people talking about Appalachia or the Appalachians, they aren’t always talking about the same thing.

 Who knew the Appalachian Mountain range was so long and stretched so far north?
 In fact, the mountains extend beyond the US border and up into southeastern Canada.